pantheon-systems/documentation/source/content/guides/local-development/05-lando-wordpress.md

   <Alert type="info" title="Note">

-  To use WP-CLI commands in Lando: prefix your `wp` command with `lando`.
+  Prefix your `wp` command with `lando` to use WP-CLI commands in Lando.

   </Alert>

 1. Create your WP configuration file.
-You can actually do this from the command-line.
-However, this example uses the browser.
+You can also do this in the command line.

-1. Open your browser and enter the URL given to you above: `http://yourappname.lndo.site`.
+1. Open your browser and enter the URL provided when you started Lando.
 You’ll notice WordPress’s _Famous Five Minute install_ screen.

 1. Click next after choosing your preferred language, and then click let’s go on the following screen.

 1. Enter your credentials and complete the installation process.
 In Lando, for a WordPress installation without Pantheon, the Database, Username, and Password are all `wordpress` and Database Host is `database` (all values are case-sensitive).

-Congrats!
-You now have Lando installed with WordPress!

 <Alert type="info" title="Note">

-You can find your site’s login details simply by typing `lando info` in your terminal.
+You can find your site’s login details by typing `lando info` in your terminal.

 </Alert>

-### Install WordPress with the Pantheon Recipe
+## WordPress with the Pantheon Recipe

 Using Lando with Pantheon provides a few key advantages: